Synology today announced the availability of its latest 2020 5-bay NAS server, the DiskStation DS1520+.

 Other than that, the new server includes four Gigabit network ports and two USB USB 3.0 ports.
 It’s a bit disappointing that it still has no multi-gig ports.
 You can, however, combine any pair of its ports to form an aggregated 2 Gbps connection.

 Running on an Intel chip, the new server is excellent for media streaming.
-Considering its power, though, it’s also a unique solution for those with a variety of network storage needs.
+Considering its power, though, it’s also a unique solution for those with various network storage needs.
 Examples of these include data backup of all types, virtual machines, and security surveillance.
 The new server can host up to 40 IP cameras.

-And they won’t need to wait, the Synology DiskStation DS1520+ is available now at the suggested price of $699.99 (disk-less).
+And they won’t need to wait.
+The Synology DiskStation DS1520+ is available now at the suggested price of $699.99 (disk-less).
+But if you’re wondering how it’ll perform, I might be able to get one for a review, so check back soon.